LPlox/lookbook/README.md

 ## Storyblok structure.

-Each Collection information is store within a folder.
+Each Collection information is store within a folder. <br>
 Each Product is stored in an Items folder but are not nestled or directly linked with a Collection.
 The connection is made based on relation-tag.